ACME-CHiLL3R/ACME_TNT/README.md

    *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *   *

  Special thanks to:
-                    $p4rkY ---------- for beeing my Mentor
+                    $p4rkY --> because he is my Mentor
-                    adR1 ------------ for beeing testing and translation guy
+                    adR1 --> because he is my testing and translation guy
-                    Eichi ----------- for helping with the TraderZone detection
+                    Eichi --> for helping with the TraderZone detection
-                    My wife --------- for making awesome coffee
+                    My wife --> for making awesome coffee
-                    Saecco Minuto --- cause thats the reason why my wife could make such awesome coffee
+                    Saecco Minuto --> because thats the reason why my wife could make such awesome coffee

 ****************************************************************************************************************
 INSTALLATION